 About Emerald Green Arborvitae

 ‘Emerald Green’ arborvitae is an evergreen in the Cypress family (Cupressaceae).
-A slim tree of medium height, these arborvitae can reach 12′ high and 3′ wide.
+A slim tree of medium height, these arborvitae can reach 14-15′ high and 3-4′ wide.
 They can be grown in zones 2-7 and make a great privacy hedge.

 Preparation to plant privacy trees

 If you are planning to plant privacy trees, the first step is to decide what type of tree or hedge you would like to plant.
 There are many different options to choose from.
 If you are unsure, I would recommend going to a local nursery and having someone help you.

-The third step is to draw a little map of your yard and find out, according to your spacing and the placement of the first and last tree, how many you will actually need.
+The third step is to draw a little map of your yard.
+According to your spacing and the placement of the first and last tree, you’ll be able to determine how many you will actually need.

 You can see on my drawing that one side of my yard is 50′ and the other side (due to my shed) is 40′.
 Based on the map and placing the first tree 2′ from the fence instead of 3, I determined that I’ll need 13 trees on the 40′ side, and 16-17 trees on the 50′ side.
 That’s how I got to my total number of 30 trees.

-Planting your privacy trees
+Planting your Emerald Green privacy trees

-Stake Out the Distance
+Stake out the distance